 Strawberry picking is a popular activity in Japan Winter through Spring.
-There are numerous greenhouses to choose from with prices varying between farms.
+Kawatsura Strawberry Picking Farm is one of our favorite Japan Strawberry farms.
 Prices are highest in December and January, and taper off towards the end of Spring.

 Kawatsura Strawberry Farm has been growing strawberries since 1964.
 They grow 5-7 different varieties of strawberries each season that are close to organic/pesticide free.
 They shy away from using chemicals and insecticides to avoid their worker bees (used for cross-pollination) and young children eating strawberries directly from the plant to be exposed adversely.
 They are one of the few farms that do not impose a time limit on how long you can pick and eat in their greenhouses, and they sell beautiful flowers to cut and take home for under 20 yen a stem.